CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

+# Description
+The aespj.com website update is an improvement on the careers and application pages.
+The updated career page will provide further information about the company and position that prospective employees will apreciate and value.
+Meanwhile, the improved application pages will provide further optimal information about the prospective employee and their qualifications.

+The primary bussiness objectives of this project are:

+Increase amount of job applicants that are prospective employees

+further provide detailed information about job applicants

+Increase man power to take on more jobs and projects.

+The aespj.com website update will improve hiring strategies that include application analytics, advertising, showing requirements to be qualified,

 # 1. Introduction
 ## Business purpose
 The Jacksonville branch for Atlantic Engineering Services needs more employees to take on more projects and to better divide up the work load.
 The issue is that there is a low amount of job applicants for the company to pick from.
 The company website does not entice or attract any prospective employees because of a lack of detail and content in the career page and about the branches of the company.
 The proposed system will improve the content and presentation of the career page and about the branches of the company.